Context

 Transformation through innovation

-- Online education and distance learning: e-learning platforms and digital tools can widen access to quality education, even in rural areas.
+- Online Education and Distance Learning: Online learning platforms and digital tools can expand access to quality education, even in rural areas.
 MOOCs (Massive Open Online Courses) and educational apps offer flexible learning opportunities.

 - Innovative Financing Solutions: Financing models such as microcredit for education and community-based health insurance can help overcome financial barriers.

-- Public-Private Partnerships: Collaboration between the public and private sectors can bring additional resources and expertise to improve infrastructure and services in the health and education sectors.
+- Public-Private Partnerships: Collaboration between the public and private sectors can provide additional resources and expertise to improve infrastructure and services in the health and education sectors.

-- Infrastructure investment: Increase investment in the construction and renovation of schools and health centers.
-Ensure a regular supply of medical equipment and teaching materials.
+- Infrastructure Investments: Increase investment in the construction and renovation of schools and health centers.
+Ensure a regular supply of medical equipment and educational materials.

-- Technology Integration : Promote the integration of information and communication technologies (ICT) into health and education systems to improve access and quality of services.
-This includes the expansion of digital infrastructures and user training.
+- Technology Integration: Promote the integration of information and communication technologies (ICTs) into health and education systems to improve access to and the quality of services.
+This includes expanding digital infrastructure and training users.

 - Research and Innovation: Encourage local research and innovations adapted to African contexts.
-Support local initiatives that develop innovative solutions to the challenges of health and education.
+Support local initiatives that develop innovative solutions to health and education challenges.

 - Sustainable Financial Support: Develop sustainable financing mechanisms for the health and education sectors.
-This can include increasing public budgets, attracting private investment and using international funding.
+This may include increasing public budgets, attracting private investment, and utilizing international funding.